ethanbass/VPdtw/README.md

   <!-- badges: end -->

 Variable Penalty Dynamic Time Warping for aligning GC-MS chromatograms to a master signal and more.
-With the appropriate penalty this method performs good alignment without altering the shape of peaks in GC-MS data.
+With the appropriate penalty this method performs good alignment without altering the shape of peaks in chromatography data.

 ## Installation
 Please install the package in R directly using the commands: